PHP

 Buildpacks

-In most cases, you’ll want the application to build the CSS/JS files, so you’ll need to add these two Buildpacks:
+If you’re using Buildpacks to build the application you’ll need to add these two Buildpacks:

 The buildpack that contains the primary language of your application must be the last one in the buildpacks list.
 In this example, PHP is the primary language and should be the last buildpack in the list.